Rosewood London, Holborn

 27-31 King Street, Covent Garden, WC2E 8JB

 Churchill Bar & Terrace, Marylebone

-Inspired by Sir Winston Churchill’s travels with the Admiralty yacht HMS Enchantress from 1911 to 1915, this award-winning al fresco terrace that bears his name has transformed into 'Casa de Cuba', a vibrant Cuban sanctuary where guests can explore a new cocktail menu from head bartender Daniele Bresciani and his team, as well as Cuban food specialties including a classic 'cubanito' sandwich, fried plantain and huevo habanero.
+Inspired by Sir Winston Churchill’s travels to Cuba, this award-winning al fresco terrace that bears his name has transformed into 'Casa de Cuba', a vibrant Cuban sanctuary where guests can explore a new cocktail menu from head bartender Daniele Bresciani and his team, as well as Cuban food specialties including a classic 'cubanito' sandwich, fried plantain and huevo habanero.

 30 Portman Square, Marylebone, W1H 7BH

 This May, contemporary Spanish restaurant Aqua Nueva will open its summer terrace, which will celebrate London's vibrant art scene.
 Following the restaurant's recent successful partnership with The National Gallery and its menu inspired by the Sorolla: Spanish Master of Light exhibition, guests will be able to take part in a series of watercolour art classes held on the terrace throughout the summer, to be enjoyed with a cocktail or two while soaking up views of the city skyline.

 5th Floor, 240 Regent Street (Entrance 30 Argyll Street), Soho, W1B 3BR